-Indicators: Forms and Levels of Material Reception Conditions Amount of the monthly financial allowance/vouchers granted to single adults asylum seekers a of 31 December 2018: 🏼 🛠 Asy lum seekers in accommodation 204 € ✤ Asy lum seekers without accommodation 426 €
+Indicators: Forms and Levels of Material Reception Conditions

+- 1. Amount of the monthly financial allowance/vouchers granted to single adults asylum seekers as of 31 December 2019: - Asylum seekers in accommodation

+Asylum seekers without accommodation

 Different forms of material reception conditions exist in the law.
 They include accommodation in reception centres and a financial allowance.
 This section will refer to the forms and levels of financial assistance available to asylum seekers.